r-devel/r-dev-env/docs/tutorials/building_r.md

   ![alt text](../assets/rdev6.png)

 #### 2. svn checkout

-- The svn checkout command lets us create a local copy of a specific tag/branch of a repository. sources to $TOP_SRCDIR as follows:
+- The svn checkout command lets us create a local copy of a specific tag/branch of a repository.
+- We can check out the latest version of the trunk (the main branch) of the R sources to $TOP_SRCDIR as follows:

     ```bash